2014 African Nations Championship: Draw

-The CHAN 2014 official draw was conducted at the CAF Headquarters on 18 September 2013 in Egypt.
+The official draw was conducted at the CAF Headquarters on 18 September 2013 in Egypt.

 Venues

 The host cities were announced on 4 May 2012.
 Polokwane, Bloemfontein, and Cape Town hosted the tournament.
 As the CEO of the LOC said: "We are not going to let the success of Orange AFCON 2013 get into our heads and we are not taking anything for granted.
 We are applying the same formula we used during AFCON as well as the lessons learnt to make sure that Orange CHAN 2014 delivers in accordance with our objectives as well as CAF expectations.
 We are still going to return to the host cities for another round of visits as the LOC, at the end of August and again in November, together with CAF again.
 This is how serious we take this competition.
 We also share the same sentiments expressed by the CAF Vice President and Deputy Secretary General of CAF and we are pleased with what we have seen so far."